algolia/instantsearch/packages/algoliasearch-helper/README.md

 ### Index

 Index can be changed.
-The common use case is when you have several slaves with different sort values (sort by relevance, sort by price…).
+The common use case is when you have several slaves with different sort order (sort by relevance, sort by price…).

 #### Change the current index